The Canada Life Assurance Company™, Canada’s first life insurance company, began in 1847 in Hamilton, Ontario.

 Following The Great Fire of St. John, N.B., in 1877, which destroyed two-fifths of the city, Canada Life president Alexander Gillespie Ramsay oversees the donation of a large sum of money to help with relief efforts.

 Alexander Gillespie Ramsay moves his family from Scotland to become president at Canada Life.
 Ramsay introduces new guidelines, allowing those living in remote or dangerous places to get life insurance policies with premiums based on their locations.

 Canada Life is granted a Provincial Charter of Incorporation.
 To commemorate the occasion, Canada Life obtains a coat of arms depicting a pelican feeding its young – a medieval symbol for charity and devotion.
-The symbol was used in Canada Life’s logo for more than 50 years, and the staff newsletter at the time was called The Pelican.
+The symbol was used in Canada Life’s logo for more than 50 years, and one of the first staff newsletters was also called The Pelican.